Lawmaker drafts bill to ban 'Bachelor' Arie Luyendyk Jr. from Minnesota

 Arie Luyendyk Jr., will you accept this ban from the state of Minnesota?

-A state lawmaker is not too happy about the star of "The Bachelor" dumping Minnesota native Becca Kufrin in Tuesday's stunning season finale, so he's proposing a bill banning the man from the land of 10,000 lakes.
+A state lawmaker is not too happy about the star of "The Bachelor" dumping Minnesota native Becca Kufrin in this week's stunning season finale, so he's proposing a bill banning the man from the land of 10,000 lakes.

 Minnesota State Rep. Drew Christensen, a Republican representing the city appropriately named Savage, posted photos of the proposed legislation on Twitter after one of the most brutal "Bachelor" breakups of all time.